sicara/tf2-yolov4/README.md

 )
 ```

-If weights are available locally, it will use them.
-Else, it will automatically download the weights.
+If weights are available locally, they will be used.
+Otherwise, they will be automatically downloaded.

 ## Roadmap